Tanay09876/TODO-LIST/README.md

 - **Session Security**: The application uses PHP sessions to manage user login states securely.
 - **Password Security**: Passwords are hashed with bcrypt, adding security to stored credentials.

 ## Video Tutorial
-For a visual guide, refer to this YouTube tutorial: Create an App Password for Google Account.
+For a visual guide, check out this tutorial: [Create an App Password for Google Account](https://www.youtube.com/watch?v=QGGAZxdPX9A).